-There are few off-road terrains as fun to drive as mud, irrespective of whether you are driving a manual or an automatic transmission.
-That is because all the rules you’ve ever learned about 4 wheel driving can be forgotten.
+There are few off-road terrains as fun to drive on as mud, irrespective of whether you are driving a manual or an automatic transmission.
+That is because all the rules you’ve ever learned about 4-wheel driving sometimes go out the window.

 These days with modern automatic transmissions it is almost the same as a manual with all the advanced options available.
 Automatic is also a more comfortable and convenient choice for on and off-road terrains.
 Automatic basically offers you the ease of use, simplicity, and power on tap when you need it.
 But which transmission option is better for mudding? to find out read further…

-Is manual or automatic better for off-road?
+Is Manual or Auto Better for Off-Roading?
 (Mudding)

-Manual vs Automatic aside, the first thing to do when going mudding is decreasing tire pressures to around 20-24 psi.
-Next, make sure your transfer case is in low range.
+Manual vs Automatic aside, the first thing to do when going mudding is to decrease your tire pressure to around 20-24 psi.
+Next, make sure your transfer case is in 4Lo.

 NB Make 100% sure your Traction Control (TC) is switched off.

-In a manual transmission you want to select 1st or 2nd 4Lo and that depends on how tight the track is upfront.
-In most cases there is always a set of ruts in front of you so don’t attempt to avoid them just drive straight into those muddy ruts as you will more than likely slip right into them anyway.
-The only exception to that rule is if the muddy ruts ahead are much deeper than your tires – then you will want to avoid them as much as possible.
-This is because deep muddy ruts that are deeper than your tires will only result in your vehicle “bellying-up” anyway.
+In a manual transmission, you want to select 1st or 2nd 4Lo and that depends on how tight the track is upfront.
+In most cases, there are a set of ruts in front of you so don’t attempt to avoid them just drive straight into those muddy ruts as you will more than likely slip right into them anyway.
+The only exception to that rule is if the muddy ruts ahead are too deep for your tires.
+In that scenario, you’ll want to avoid them as much as possible.

 Automatic Mud Driving Guide